Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Low Protein — the low protein content in rabbit food will not satisfy your pig’s need; thus, it will fail to thrive.
 Guinea pigs require proteins to build strong muscle, bones and also for maintaining shiny hair.
 Low protein diets can stunt your piggy’s growth.
 Furthermore, their hair can turn dull or sometimes fall out.

-Other Hazards of Feeding Guinea Pigs Rabbit Food
+Other Hazards of Having Rabbit Food for Guinea Pigs

 Rabbits mostly eat seeds and nuts, which pose a choking risk to guinea pigs since they have a much smaller food pathway.